-6 steps build a new house on a small London site
+6 steps to develop a small London site

 The GLA estimates that the city can provide vast number of small sites.
-The draft Plan expects 38% of the overall annual housing target (24,573 homes) to be delivered on small sites in the next ten years.
-This is a large number of new housing and if it is to be achieved, self-builders, developers and city councils need to work together.
+Therefore the draft Plan expects 38% of the overall annual housing target (24,573 homes) to be delivered on small sites in the next ten years.
+Importantly this is a large number of new housing and if it is to be achieved, self-builders, developers and city councils need to work together.

 1. Finding a site